 Nadia was the recipient of Express Media’s inaugural poetry mentorship with Dorothy Porter, the winner of the 2014 Adrien Abbott Poetry Prize, judged by Mark Tredinnick, and was awarded Highly Commended in the 2017 OutStanding short story competition.

-She has performed her work and spoken about her craft at festivals such as the Emerging Writers’ Festival and the National Young Writers’ Festival, and was part of Voiceworks‘ editorial committee for three years.
+She has appeared at festivals such as the Sydney Writers’ Festival, the Emerging Writers’ Festival and the National Young Writers’ Festival, and was part of Voiceworks‘ editorial committee for three years.

 She is available for freelance editorial work and profile writing, as well as copywriting, subediting, ghostwriting, native content development and social media strategy.